SELab-2/OSOC-3/files/user_manual.md

 You can navigate to the "Projects page" by clicking the **Projects** button.
 Here you can see all the projects that belong to the current edition.
 In the short overview of a project you can see the partners, coaches and the number of students needed for this project.

-You can also filter on project name and on the projects where you are a coach of.
+You can also filter on project name and on the projects which you are a coach of.
 To filter on name enter a name in the search field and press enter or click the **Search** button.
 To filter on your own projects toggle the **Only own projects** switch.

 ### Deleting a project (Admin-only)